 Tokyo – Second Time Lucky

-Tokyo will be hosting the Summer Olympic Games for the second time in the history of the games.
+Tokyo will be hosting the Summer Olympic Games for the second time in the history of the Games.
 It successfully organized the sporting event from October 10-24, 1964.
 The Games of the XVIII Olympiad attracted a total of 5,151 athletes from 93 countries.
-The athletes took part in 163 sporting events with the US topping the medal table.
+The athletes took part in 163 sporting events with the United States topping the medal table.
 The 1964 Summer Olympic Games radically transformed the city and the country at large.
 Tokyo will become the first Asian city to host the Summer Games twice when it hosts the 2020 Games.
 Overall, Japan will be hosting the Olympic Games for the fourth time, having previously hosted two Winter Games.

 The 2020 Olympic Games

-Preparations and Venues
+Preparations And Venues

 Even before the election of Tokyo as the host city for the 2020 Games, the city had begun preparations for the Games.
 In 2012, it was confirmed that the National Stadium where the 1964 Summer Olympics were held would be demolished and a new stadium would be constructed.
 In total, the Tokyo Metropolitan Government set aside over US$3.67 billion to meet the cost of hosting the Games.
 The organizing committee is chaired by Yoshiro Mori.
 The Games are expected to be hosted in 33 venues in Tokyo.
-Of the 33 venues, 28 are within the 5 miles of the Olympic Village.
+Of the 33 venues, 28 are within 5 miles of the Olympic Village.
 The New National Stadium will host the opening and closing ceremonies as well as athletics and football finals.
-Other venues include Yoyogi National Gymnasium, Tokyo International Forum, Nippon Budokan, Tokyo Metropolitan Gymnasium, and the Imperial Palace Garden among other venues.
+Other venues include Yoyogi National Gymnasium, Tokyo International Forum, Nippon Budokan, Tokyo Metropolitan Gymnasium, and the Imperial Palace Garden, among others.